apollomusa/charts/README.md

 * Not as easy to follow as Victory, requires learning a lot of new technical terms related to D3, and chart/grids
 * For an example, searching for `pie charts` chart:
-  > ArcSeries for radial arcs such as might be found in pie charts.
+  > ArcSeries for radial arcs such as might be found in pie charts. `Pie Chart == RadialChart`
 * Ran into a few broken links
 * Each component has an API reference section that goes over all props and their types